ssavutu/minhashlib/README.md

 This is a minimal implementation of MinHashing as described in Jeffrey Ullman's book *Mining Massive Datasets*.

+It can be installed via `pip install minhashlib`

 ## Current Benchmark Claim

 Based on the benchmark outputs in this repository: